 Produce Safety Rule inspections are being done on behalf of the U.S. Food and Drug Administration.
 CDFA has created the Produce Safety Program, a new unit within its Inspection Services Division that will employ FDA-credentialed inspectors to perform Produce Safety Rule inspections on California produce farms.
 You can learn more about the inspectors here.

 At this time, the Produce Safety Program is scheduling farm inspections based on a random selection of farms and commodity harvest periods following verification of the farm’s status.
 To assist in this effort, California produce farms are asked to complete the farmer questionnaire.

 Yes.
 The Produce Safety Program does not intend to conduct unannounced routine inspections under the Produce Safety Rule.
 Please see the link for what may trigger an unannounced inspection.

-One way to understand what you should expect during an inspection is to go through the required Produce Safety Alliance (PSA) Grower Training course (click here for subsidized PSA courses offered throughout California or here for PSA’s website that also lists courses).
+The Produce Safety Program has put together a brief description of What to Expect During an Inspection.
 Another way to understand what to expect is to request an On-Farm Readiness Review (OFRR).
 OFRRs are a personalized discussion about your farming operations and designed to give you a better understanding of what you can expect from a routine Produce Safety Inspection.

 For more information about OFRRs, check here: https://www.cdfa.ca.gov/producesafety/educate.html.